George C. Lodge: Career

 Lodge was a political reporter and columnist at the Boston Herald prior to entering federal civil service.
 In 1954, Lodge became Director of Information at the U.S. Department of Labor.
 In 1958, he was appointed Assistant Secretary of Labor for International Affairs by Dwight D. Eisenhower, and was re-appointed by John F. Kennedy in 1961.
 He was the United States Delegate to the International Labour Organization, and was elected chairman of the organization's Governing Body in 1960.

 He later entered politics, and was the 1962 U.S. Senate candidate from Massachusetts against Ted Kennedy, marking the third time in history that the Lodges faced the Kennedys in a Massachusetts election.
 Previously, Lodge's father was the incumbent 1952 U.S. Senate candidate from Massachusetts against John F. Kennedy for the same seat.
 Additionally, Lodge's patrilineal great-grandfather Henry Cabot Lodge was re-elected for the same Senate seat as the incumbent 1916 U.S. Senate candidate against the Kennedy brothers' maternal grandfather, John F. Fitzgerald.

 In 1961, Lodge became a member of the Harvard Business School faculty, leaving to run for office in 1962, before returning the following year.
 He remained at Harvard until his retirement in 1997, when he became Professor Emeritus.
 He conducted research, published articles, and received honorary fellowships and distinctions in the latter parts of his career.

 Personal life

 Lodge met his first wife, the late Nancy Kunhardt, daughter of author Dorothy Kunhardt, while she was studying at the Harvard Graduate School of Education, and they married in 1949.
 They have three sons and three daughters.
-One of their daughters, also named Nancy, is a published children's author and professor of art history.
+Two of their daughters are published authors.
+The eldest, also named Nancy, is a published children's author and professor of art history.
+Emily Sears Lodge has written two books, a Lodge family history and a memoir of her time living in the Middle East.